QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/javadoc/index.md

 **Explanations** ✍️

-Most elements are not present in every javadoc comment, albeit you may see some warnings if according to the context, one is missing.
+Most elements are not present in every Javadoc comment, albeit you may see some warnings if according to the context, one is missing.

 * `@author author`: can have multiple authors tags or a list of authors